-The Census Bureau projects that by 2030 more than 20 percent of U.S. residents will be over the age of 65, according to Census Bureau projections.
-Those age 80 and over are the fasted growing segment of the population.
+By 2040, nearly 25 percent of U.S. residents will be over the age of 65, according to Census Bureau projections.
+Those age 80 and over are the fastest-growing segment of the population.
 The number of people in this age group will nearly double between now and 2035—from 6.5 million to 11.8 million—and nearly triple to 19 million by 2060.

-One in three Americans is now age 50 or older.
-As America ages, policymakers must also focus on increasing the quality of years lived, not just the quantity.
+By 2030, one in five Americans will be 65 years and older.
+As America ages, the focus of policy will shift to increasing the quality of years lived, not just the quantity.
 Nine in ten older Americans want to live independently in their homes and communities for as long as possible.

-Maintaining and improving cognitive health—a top concern of older adults—is critical to increasing quality of life as people age.
-A 2015 report by the Institute of Medicine (now known as the National Academy of Medicine) affirmed what emerging research has shown: While cognitive aging is not synonymous with cognitive disease, it is a public health issue that warrants action by many stakeholders.
-The report identifies action steps that the public, the health sector, nonprofit and professional associations, government agencies, and the private sector (particularly in transportation and financial services) can take to maintain and improve cognitive health throughout the lifespan.
+Maintaining and improving cognitive health is a top concern of older adults.
+And it is critical to quality of life as people age.
+A 2017 report by the National Academy of Medicine affirmed what emerging research has shown: While cognitive aging is not synonymous with cognitive disease, it is a public health issue that warrants action by many stakeholders.
+The report identifies actions that the public, the health sector, nonprofit and professional associations, government agencies, and the private sector (particularly in transportation and financial services) can take to maintain and improve cognitive health throughout the lifespan.
 The right policies can help people improve and maintain cognitive functioning.
 They can address the needs of people with dementia, their caregivers, and the communities in which they live.

 The nation’s health care system is in critical need of reform.
 The U.S. spends more on medical care than any other industrialized nation.
 Yet, it falls short with regard to access, efficiency, equity, and outcomes.
 Research has identified serious and pervasive problems with quality of care.
 It has also identified disparities in access and treatment.
-The number and percentage of insured individuals have increased since the enactment of the Affordable Care Act (ACAThe ACA—the shortened abbreviation for the Patient Protection and Affordable Care Act— is comprehensive health care reform legislation enacted by Congress and signed into law on March 23, 2010. ) in 2010.
-However, many people still lack coverage or have trouble affording it.
+The number and percentage of insured individuals have increased since the enactment of the Affordable Care Act (ACA) in 2010.
+Still, many people lack coverage or have trouble affording it.
 Reforming the health care system requires attention to many issues.
 Thus, implementing reform is a long-term endeavor that will require infrastructure changes; adjustments in expectations, behavior, and practices of all stakeholders and throughout the delivery system; ongoing research; and provider and consumer education.

-However, the ACAThe ACA—the shortened abbreviation for the Patient Protection and Affordable Care Act— is comprehensive health care reform legislation enacted by Congress and signed into law on March 23, 2010. does lay the groundwork to create a framework for near-universal coverage.
-It expanded public coverage for adults with low incomes who were previously ineligible for MedicaidA joint federal/state program that provides health care and LTSS.
-However, to qualify for Medicaid LTSS, people must have extremely low assets and income, or they have to “spend down” most of their assets., changed insurance rules to make private health insurance markets fairer and more accessible, and provided subsidies for those without access to employer-sponsored coverage who may have trouble affording insurance.
-The law also made several reforms to MedicareMedicare is the federal health insurance program for people who are age 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease (ESRD), (permanent kidney failure requiring dialysis or a transplant)., including expanding prescription drug benefits and coverage of preventive services and encouraging adoption of health information technology, such as electronic health records.
-These and other aspects of the ACAThe ACA—the shortened abbreviation for the Patient Protection and Affordable Care Act— is comprehensive health care reform legislation enacted by Congress and signed into law on March 23, 2010. are discussed later in this chapter.
+The ACA has laid the groundwork for near-universal coverage.
+It expanded public coverage for adults with low incomes who were previously ineligible for Medicaid, changed insurance rules to make private health insurance markets fairer and more accessible, and provided subsidies for those without access to employer-sponsored coverage who may have trouble affording insurance.
+The law also made several reforms to Medicare, including expanding prescription drug benefits and coverage of preventive services and encouraging adoption of health information technology, such as electronic health records.
+These and other aspects of the ACA are discussed later in this chapter.